Wildsong/docker-varnish/README.md

 ### Test supported URLs

-My unittest.py script is now in the "www" project.
+The unittest.py script is now in the "www" project.

 ### Debugging